Macarthur Rams FC: Nathan Garriock Award

-Junior Football
+Junior football

 Macarthur Rams field junior teams from the age groups of U9s to U18s, in alignment with the Football NSW league structures.
 These teams compete in the Football NSW Skills Acquisition Program (SAP) and the Football NSW Boys Youth League 3.
 All age groups and teams play at Lynwood Park.

 SAP

 The Rams' U9s, U10s, U11s and U12s teams compete in the Football NSW Skills Acquisition Program (SAP) competition; the highest tier and only competition in that age range under Football NSW jurisdiction.
 Results are not counted in SAP, so teams are unable to be promoted or relegated.

-On October 5, 2022, Rams announced that Dean Plaatjies would replace former Premier League and Socceroos player, Brett Emerton as the Technical Director of the SAP program.
+On 5 October 2022 Rams announced that Dean Plaatjies would replace former Premier League and Socceroos player, Brett Emerton as the Technical Director of the SAP program.
 Emerton would instead become the U13s Head Coach in the Youth Program.

-SAP Coaching Staff
+SAP coaching staff

 Youth

-The Rams' U13s, U14s, U15s, U16s and U18s teams compete in the Football NSW Boys Youth League Three competition; the third highest tier competition in that age range under Football NSW jurisdiction.
+The Rams' U13s, U14s, U15s, U16s and U18s teams compete in the Football NSW Boys Youth League Two competition; the second highest tier competition in that age range under Football NSW jurisdiction.
 Youth teams are able to be promoted or relegated, via the Football NSW 'Club Championship' system, in which points across all age groups (excluding U13s) are added together and presented on a table alongside all other clubs within the league.

-Youth Coaching Staff
+Youth coaching staff

-Macarthur Football Association Squads
+Macarthur Football Association squads

 Alongside their own junior teams, the Rams have a sister program ran by the Macarthur Football Association to help source players and maintain a football pathway.
 These teams operate under the name 'Macarthur Football Association', commonly referred to as 'MFA' or 'Macarthur FA'.
 MFA teams also compete in SAP, but youth teams (U13s, U14s, U15s, U16s and U18s) compete in the Football NSW administered Association Youth League (AYL), located fourth in the Football NSW boys youth system, one tier below Rams.
 The AYL consists of teams representing their respective regional association, and cannot be promoted or relegated.

 Following the end of the 2022 season, the Macarthur Football Association announced that Paul Bertolissio, Rams' Head of Football would have his role extended to the Head of Football of the MFA teams.
 Although remaining as a sister program, the appointment brought the MFA teams under the auspices of Macarthur Rams.
 Following the appointment, the programs began to share resources, with the Rams facilitating and promoting the MFA's trials.

 Macarthur Rams Academy

 In September 2022, Macarthur Rams announced their open, registration based program called the 'Macarthur Rams Academy'.
-For the first time, Rams would provide an official program for 7 and 8 year olds.
-The program would offer two training sessions weekly for both male and female players aged between 7–16.
+For the first time, Rams would provide an official program for 7- and 8- year olds.
+The program would offer two training sessions weekly for both male and female players aged between 7 and 16.